BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 Some remarks on these functional forms, they always take two arguments `x` (initial parameters) and `δx` (by how much the parameter is changed).
-We warn you when redefining these forms to ensure that they make sense, because a inadequate form can totally destroy the consistency of your model.
+As a warning, please ensure that when redefining these forms they make sense, because an inadequate form can totally destroy the consistency of your model.

 !!! note "Interference functional form"